newgeko/protokin/core/medium_template.md

 # 5. Why This Keeps Happening
 (250–350 words)

-Ajout important :

-👉 introduire la notion de **désalignement institutionnel des régimes**

-Les sociétés modernes :

-- produisent des modèles
-- produisent des métriques
-- produisent des expertises

-Mais :
+Introduce:

+## Structural institutional desynchronization of regimes

+Modern systems:

+- produce models (scientific / computational)
+- produce metrics (economic / statistical)
+- produce norms (legal / ethical)
+- produce narratives (media / cultural)

+But:

-> do not produce enough structured translation layers between them
+> they do not produce enough structured translation layers between them

-⚠️ Nouvelle inversion :

-Le problème n’est pas l’excès de rationalité.

-Mais l’absence de **protocoles de passage entre rationalités incompatibles**.

 ---

+⚠️ Key inversion:

+The problem is not:
+- lack of rationality
+- lack of data
+- lack of expertise

+The problem is:

+> absence of protocols of passage between incompatible rationalities

+---

+---

 # 6. The Cost of Invisible Transitions
 (200–300 words)

-Ajout :

-👉 introduire la notion de **compression invisible**

-Lorsque les transitions disparaissent :
+Introduce:

+## Compression of regimes

+When translation layers are missing:

-- trust erosion
+- epistemic trust erosion
-- epistemic fragmentation
+- fragmentation of shared reality
 - technocratic overreach
-- populist counter-models
+- reactive counter-models (political, populist, cultural)

-⚠️ Nouvelle contrainte :

-Toujours distinguer :

-- failure of knowledge
-- failure of translation

-Le texte doit privilégier la seconde.

 ---

+⚠️ Mandatory distinction:

+- failure of knowledge (lack of information)
+- failure of translation (incompatibility of frameworks)

+The analysis must privilege the second.

+---

 # 7. Becoming an Epistemic Auditor
 (250–350 words)

-Transformation du lecteur.

-Ajouter une couche critique :

-👉 la question de l’exclusion épistémique

-Nouveau point d’audit :
+The reader is no longer a spectator.

+They become an **observer of regime shifts**.

+Introduce:

+## Question of epistemic exclusion

 > Who is being reduced to a data source instead of being treated as a participant in the space of reasons?

-Autres questions :
+---

+Audit questions:

 - What regime is speaking?
 - What is being stabilized?